Early Childhood

 For more information, please follow this link to our admissions page.

 In morning circle, the child learns to enjoy the sounds of language, to share through socializing games, and to achieve coordination and balance through a variety of rhythmical activities.
+This experience provides a foundation, readiness, and eagerness for the academics that follow in the grades.

 Each child moving from kindergarten to first grade hand sews a baby doll and a blanket, and participates in a beautiful ceremony marking the child's passage into their next developmental stage.